defold/defold.github.io/manuals/extensions-best-practices.md

 # Best Practices

-Writing cross platform code can be difficult, but there are some ways to make it easier to both develop and maintain such code.
+Writing cross-platform code can be difficult, but there are some ways to make it easier to both develop and maintain such code.

 ## Project structure